Skip to main contentSkip to search

 • The OHRC (Ontario Human Rights Commission) raised concerns that long autism wait times may constitute discrimination against children with disabilities.

-• Autistic children wait 5+ years for services.
+• Autistic children wait multiple years for services (5+ years per OAC FOI analysis).
 Children with other disabilities often get help within months.

 • The OHRC indicated this raises serious concerns under the Ontario Human Rights Code, which prohibits discrimination in services based on disability.